Paper-wrapped votive candles are beautiful and cozy. Use recycled glass jars and old sheet music for an easy craft that makes a perfect gift.

-- Wicks: You can make wicks out of cotton kitchen string dipped in wax, but I recommend buying braided wicks as they don’t burn as quickly and have that little metal base which makes them stand up nicely in the jar.
+- Wicks: You can make wicks out of cotton kitchen string dipped in wax, but I recommend buying braided wicks as they don’t burn as quickly and have that little metal base that makes them stand up nicely in the jar.

 - Large tin can: You need a container to melt the wax in.
-A large 28 oz tomato tin can is perfect.
+A large 28 oz tomato can is perfect.
 It’s large enough to fit a block of wax and you can pinch one side to make a spout.